Discrete-to-Continuous Extensions: piecewise multilinear extension, min-max theory and spectral theory: Applications in various areas

 Hence, $\frac1\epsilon h(S_d)\sim h(M)$. \end{enumerate} \end{enumerate} The proof is then completed by combining all the statements above. \end{proof} \begin{remark} \begin{itemize} \item The constant $C$ in Theorem \ref{thm:Cheeger-manifold-complex} depends on the uniform parameters of the triangulation, and the ambient manifold.
 We hope that it is possible to find a new approach to get a uniform constant only depends on the dimension $d$. \item Under the same condition of Theorem \ref{thm:Cheeger-manifold-complex}, we further have $\frac{\lambda_{k_{d}}(\Delta_{d,1}^{up})^2}{C}\le \lambda_{k_{d}}(\Delta_{d}^{up}) \le C\lambda_{k_{d}}(\Delta_{d,1}^{up})$.
 This inequality coincides with the Cheeger inequality in Theorem \ref{thm:Cheeger-manifold-complex} if and only if $H_1(M)=0$.

 \item A modification of the proof can deduce that $\frac{1}{\mathrm{diam}(G)}\sim \lambda_2(G)$ whenever $G$ can be uniformly embedded into such a typical manifold, where $\lambda_2(G)$ is the second smallest eigenvalue of the normalized Laplacian on $G$.
-To some extent, this can be regarded as a higher dimensional analog of the main result in \cite{LouderSouto}.
+To some extent, this can be regarded as a higher dimensional analog of the main result in \cite{LouderSouto}. { \item Inspired by the approximation theory for Laplacians on triangulations of manifolds proposed by Dodziuk \cite{Dodziuk76} and Dodziuk-Patodi \cite{DP76}, we hope that it is possible to develop an approximation theory for our Cheeger constants on triangulations of manifolds. }

 \end{itemize}

 \end{remark}